Quickstart: Build a Python app using Azure Cosmos DB's API for MongoDB

 You then need to add your MONGOURL, MONGO_PASSWORD, and MONGO_USERNAME to the application settings.
 You can follow this tutorial to learn more about Application Settings in Azure Web Apps.

-If you don't want to create a fork of this repo, you can also click the deploy to Azure button below.
-You should then go into Azure and set up the application settings with your Cosmos DB account info.
+If you don't want to create a fork of this repo, you can also select the Deploy to Azure button below.
+You should then go into Azure and set up the application settings with your Azure Cosmos DB account info.

 Review SLAs in the Azure portal